GLOBAL MARKETS-Stocks and euro pare advance on Boehner comments

 billion euros ($7.75 billion) of new five- and 10-year debt,

-Dec.
-5, although it has completed raising all the money it needs
+on Dec.
+5, although it has completed raising all the money it

 Italian and Spanish debt have benefited in recent months